 11.8 When directed by the KO, the contractor shall remove any employee who endangers national security.
 Removal shall not be a direct charge to the government.

 11.9 Contractor employees shall obtain and display identification/security badges to obtain access to any government installation and any buildings used by the contractor.
 Contractor employees shall wear a government-issued badge while in government facilities.
 For both picture and non-picture badges, the contractor shall submit all required information (date of visit, name, Procurement Contracting Officer (PCO), Social Security Number, Category (Ktr=Industry), and Clearance Information) to the Security Management Office and notify the PCO that a badge request has been submitted via Joint Personnel Adjudication System (JPAS).
 For annual badge renewals or multiple person requests it is recommended that the names submitted to the Security Management Office (SMO) and PCO be grouped by type of badge (i.e. picture badge or non-picture badge).
 Note: Please only submit requests for picture badges for those contractors that will be in a government facility regularly (i.e. two to three times or more per week).
 Contractor employees are required to clearly identify themselves as a contractor at all times whether in person or on the telephone.
 Further, sub-contractors must identify their respective prime contractors.
 If a contractor employee leaves the company or moves to a different agency for support under this contract they will be required to "check-out" with their government representative (COR) and turn their badge into the SMO and clear all computer systems to which they have access.
-Security clearances will be processed IAW established procedures, and will be the responsibility of the contractor.
+Security clearances will be processed IAW established procedures and will be the responsibility of the contractor.

 11.10 The government shall have and exercise full and complete control over granting, denying, withholding, or terminating security clearances for contractor employees.
 Furthermore, the government reserves the right to grant personnel temporary security clearances in emergency situations.
 However, this shall incur no obligation on behalf of the government to grant any of these personnel permanent clearances if the subsequent background investigation does not recommend the clearance.